-The next EdCamp Puget Sound will be held Saturday, May 7 at Annie Wright Schools in Tacoma from 9 am – 3 pm.
+The next EdCamp Puget Sound will be held Saturday, November 5 at Seattle Pacific University from 9 am – 3 pm.

 What is edCamp Puget Sound?

 edCamp Puget Sound is a biannual unconference for educators.
-We got our start in November of 2012 and have established ourselves as a model for regional collaboration.
+We got our start in November of 2012 and have established ourselves as a model for regional collaboration for teachers by teachers.

 What is an unconference?